Relintai/pandemonium_engine_docs/tutorials/export/exporting_for_web.md

                page is served via a secure HTTPS connection (localhost is usually exempt from such requirement).

+Tip:
-.. tip:: Check the `list of open HTML5 issues on GitHub
+ Check the `list of open HTML5 issues on GitHub
          ( https://github.com/godotengine/godot/issues?q=is:open+is:issue+label:platform:html5 )`
          to see if the functionality you're interested in has an issue yet.
 If not, open one to communicate your interest.